 My sources include originals I have collected over the years.
 I also refer to scans I can locate online.
 The copy of a particular story that I have may well be missing chunks of text, copies I find online may have different text missing, and if it is a later printing, the plates may well have been worn to the point where whole lines are unreadable.
 So, referring to multiple copies is useful.
 Around 1980, a scholastic company made photocopies of quite a few dime library issues and distributed them to universities on microfilm.
 Those are some pretty rough copies but they were also the only alternative to working directly from the originals until recently.
 Now some universities have high quality scans.
 I try to gather two or three sources of the text, including my own copies, before setting out to create a Dark Lantern Tales edition.

 Pulp paper mostly replaced better paper types for popular literature in the decades after the Civil War.
 Oddly, some earlier publications may exist in much better condition because the paper stock was better.
-Pulp is basically made by mixing wood pulp and acid, and when new it can offer an inexpensive, somewhat white, paper stock.
+Pulp is basically made by mixing wood chips and acid, and when new it can offer an inexpensive, somewhat white, paper stock.
 But the acid is still in the paper and continues to digest it forever unless chemically stopped.
 That chemical process to counteract the acid is difficult and uncertain, and none of my copies have been treated that way.
 Copies of original printings that were stored away from the air, such as in a trunk or bound into book covers, may be in quite good shape.
 Copies that sat for decades in an attic can be a completely different story.
-With such a small quantity of these original publications still extant, the best copy that can be found is often brittle and dark brown from acid damage.
+With such a small quantity of these original publications still around, the best copy that can be found is often brittle and dark brown from acid damage.

 When I created a pilot project a few years ago to learn about publishing these editions, I found a later copy of the first story I used that was in very poor condition.
 It was a “Thick Book,” or what would be called a pocket book now.
 I deliberately chose that copy because I planned to take it apart and use a scanner.
 That approach just isn’t sustainable, so after the pilot I completely stopped using a scanner for text images.